STEFANOVIVAS/challenge-delta-lake/challenge/readme.md

 * 10% discount in 1 Training (3 month to expire)

-Delivery:
+### Delivery

 Send a email with you respository link to cristina.rayssa@owshq.com

-Winners:
+### **Winners**

-You receive a email saying that they won and will be schedule with One 3ay Data Team to explain about the process of participating in the consulting.
+You receive a email saying that they won and will be schedule with One Way Data Team to explain about the process of participating in the consulting.

 No coding knowledge required, only time to participing in some meeting.

+We will enter in contact 2 weeks after the training.